percona/k8spg-docs/docs/quickstart.md

 # Overview

-Ready to get started with the Operator?
-In this section you will learn some basic operations, such as:
+Ready to get started with the Percona Operator for PostgreSQL?
+In this section, you will learn some basic operations, such as:

 -	Install and deploy an Operator
--	Connect to the PostgreSQL cluster
+-	Connect to PostgreSQL
 -	Insert sample data to the database
--	Set up backups
+-	Set up and make a manual backup
 -	Monitor the database health with PMM

 ## Next steps